-- 1. The degree to which this proposal is relevant to Aerospace goals and to NASA's Mission (15%). - 2.
-Scientific and technical merit of the proposed project (25%). - 3.
-Competency of the proposer(s) to carry out the research plan and achieve the stated goals (10%). - 4.
-Probability for the project to develop new capabilities and its potential for increased involvement in Space or Aerospace R & D for the investigator(s) (10%). - Adequacy of the project goals and objectives and the cited project outcomes (5%). - 6.
-Appropriateness of the budget to carry out the project, including institutional contributions or other matching funds (10%). - 7.
-Degree of student involvement in the Research Plan (10%). - 8.
-Degree to which the project contributes to workforce and/or economic development (5%). - 9.
-Contribution of the proposed project to increased diversity (10%).
+- (15%) The degree to which this proposal is relevant to NASA. - (25%) Scientific and technical merit of the proposed project. - (10%) Demonstrated ability to carry out the research plan and achieve the stated goals. - (10%) Probability for the project to develop new capabilities and secure additional funding. - (10%) Clarity and appropriateness of the budget to carry out the project, including institutional commitments & matching funds. - (10%) Clarity and appropriate degree of student involvement in the Research Plan. - (10%) Degree to which the project contributes to workforce and/or economic development. - (10%) Contribution of the proposed project to research infrastructure development in the state, specifically by increasing the scope and geographic representation of NASA research disciplines and institutional participation throughout Louisiana.